-The Toronto Board of Education, with facilitation by Mrs. Edith L. Grover, established the first school in Canada for the education of handicapped children.
-On April 12, 1926, 32 students began at Wellesley Orthopaedic School in 2 rooms of Wellesley Public School at Bay & Wellesley.
+1926 – The Toronto Board of Education, with facilitation by Mrs. Edith L. Grover, established the first school in Canada for the education of handicapped children.
+On April 12, 1926, 32 students began at Wellesley Orthopedic School in two rooms of Wellesley Public School at Bay and Wellesley.

-In February, they were joined by occupational therapy students from the University of Toronto.
-Dr. Gallie, with the Toronto District School Board, decided that the delivery of therapy should accompany the academic programme.
+1928 – In February, they were joined by occupational therapy students from the University of Toronto.
+Dr. Gallie, with the Toronto Board of Education, decided that the delivery of therapy should accompany the academic program.

-Sunny View School officially opened on March 26 with 6 classes, their teachers and the principal moving from
+1953 – Sunny View School officially opened on March 26 with 6 classes, their teachers and the principal moving from Wellesley P.S..

-To accomodate the growing number of orthopaedic students, the Deaf students were moved to Davisville, new quarters at the Metropolitan School for the Deaf, and the Sunny View site was renovated to suit the needs of the physically handicapped students.
+1962 – To accommodate the growing number of orthopedic students, the deaf students were moved to Davisville, new quarters at the Metropolitan School for the Deaf.The Sunny View site was renovated to suit the needs of students with physical handicaps.

-On Thursday November 15, Sunny View held a Millennium celebration inviting former and current staff, students and friends to join for a celebration of the years 1953 – 2000, a look at the past and future of Sunny View.
+1999 – On Thursday November 15, Sunny View held a Millennium celebration, inviting former and current staff, students and friends to join for a celebration of the years 1953 – 2000, a look at the past and future of Sunny View.

 2004 – On Saturday May 15, Sunny View held a celebration for the 50th Anniversary of the school.
 It was attended by approximately 400 current and former staff and students and friends of Sunny View.